 The Tonale concept was previously unveiled at the Geneva Motor Show earlier this year.
-Like the Stelvio, it’s fair to say a new crossover will likely have a broader appeal among new car customers, with Alfa aiming to take on VW Group products like the Seat Arona and VW T-Cross when a production-ready variant of the Tonale is revealed.
+Like the Stelvio, it’s fair to say the PHEV crossover will likely have a broader appeal among new car customers as it aims to take on VW Group products like the Seat Arona and VW T-Cross.

 A slim set of headlights and pop-out door handles also feature.
 How much the production car will mirror the striking looks remains to be seen, although Alfa has a history of making models very similar to its production models – remember the SZ and Brera?

 Alfa’s trademark interior detailing is present throughout, with sculpted air vents that incorporate their control panel and a plush look offering something different to its competitors.
 The steering wheel has a retro look to it, incorporating a glossy black design with a brushed aluminium trim pieces.